 Rituals are part and parcel of the African culture.
 They are symbolic of different aspects in life.
 Some may signify achieving a new social status; others signify moving into a new age group, while some welcome a new visitor or a newborn to the community.
 Well, here is a list of the 10 most dangerous rituals of African culture that has certainly brought a whole new meaning to the term ritual.

 1. Maasai Moran

 The Maasai is one of the communities in Kenya, in order to be respected and acknowledged as a man, you first have to attain the title “Moran.”
 To do so, a young man is expected to go out in the jungle and hunt down a lion.
 This feat can only be accomplished by using a spear and not the fancy gun.

 2. Wife Inheritance

 Many African communities still practice wife inheritance.
-The brother to a dead person is allowed to inherit his sister-in-law.
+The brother of a dead person is allowed to inherit his sister-in-law.
 This is done as a way of ensuring the clans remain tightly bonded.
-Unfortunately, this has contributed to the spread of HIV/AID, as well as disregard to human rights.
+Unfortunately, this has contributed to the spread of HIV/AID, as well as the disregard for human rights.

 4. Blood-Water Beverage